petri-labs/mokita/networks/genesis-validators.md

 ### Save your Chain ID in mokitad config

-Mokisis reintroduces the client-side config that was removed in earlier Stargate versions of the Cmokis SDK.
+Mokita reintroduces the client-side config that was removed in earlier Stargate versions of the Cmokis SDK.

 If you haven't done so already, please save the mainnet chain-id to your